alx-sch/42_ft_printf/README.md

 **Note:**
 - The 'incomplete format specifier' and 'invalid conversion specifier' warnings during compilation are expected, so please go ahead and ignore these.
-- The last three tests deal with edge cases that result in undefined behavior (as described in the [Error Handling](https://github.com/alx-sch/42_push_swap/blob/main/README.md#enhancing-the-turk-algorithm](https://github.com/alx-sch/42_ft_printf/edit/main/README.md#error-handling)) section).
+- The last five tests deal with edge cases that result in undefined behavior (as described in the [Error Handling](https://github.com/alx-sch/42_push_swap/blob/main/README.md#enhancing-the-turk-algorithm](https://github.com/alx-sch/42_ft_printf/edit/main/README.md#error-handling)) section).
 Therefore, the comparison of printouts and return values between ft_printf() and the native printf() are not very meaningful and, in my opinion, should not be considered for project evaluation.

 ## Acknowledgements
 The project badge used is retrieved from [this repo](https://github.com/ayogun/42-project-badges) by Ali Ogun.